joolstorrentecalo/gitlab-foss/doc/development/database/not_null_constraints.md

 ## Add a `NOT NULL` column to an existing table

-With PostgreSQL 11 being the minimum version in GitLab, adding columns with `NULL` and/or default values has become much easier and the standard `add_column` helper should be used in all cases.
+With PostgreSQL 11 being the minimum version in GitLab 13.0 and later, adding columns with `NULL` and/or default values has become much easier and the standard `add_column` helper should be used in all cases.

 For example, consider a migration that adds a new `NOT NULL` column `active` to table `db_guides`,